 - 1. Front wheel axle pinch bolt

 - 2. Wheel axle

-- 2. Lift the front wheel off the ground according to the procedure on page 6-37.
+- Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle".

 - 3. Remove the axle nut.

 - 4. Pull the wheel axle out, and then remove the wheel.
 NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+ECA110711